openhab/openhab-docs/mainui/about.md

 Main UI can be controlled from the openHAB server by setting up a so-called UI command Item.

-Similarly to web audio support, this is a setting specific to your local browser environment, so you have to define the UI command Item for each client, which also allows you to different UI command Items for different clients.
+Similarly to web audio support, this is a setting specific to your local browser environment, so you have to define the UI command Item for each client, which also allows you to have different UI command Items for different clients.
 To set up an Item as the UI command Item on your device, first create a particular Item of type `String`, then open the **Help & About** page from the menu and select an Item for the **Listen for UI command to** option.

 The command Item has to be a `String` Item.